amoe/yerburgh-tvja/notes.md

 There's also shallowMount which will only render one level deep and should probably be the default (as it is later).

+The debugger magic statement sets a breakpoint in the code itself.
+I can see the local variables.
+Pretty cool, although --inspect-brk is quite the incantation.

 ## Errata from Dave

 No proofreading comments: they have pro proofreaders